How Do I Store Leftover Cold Brew Made With A Cold Brew Maker?

 To control the dilution of your cold brew, it is recommended to store it as a concentrate.
 This allows you to add water or ice according to your preferences when serving.
 By doing so, you can customize the strength of your beverage without compromising the flavor and quality of the coffee.

-See also How Much Coffee Grounds Do I Need For A Cold Brew Maker?
+See also Can I Use Pre-ground Coffee With A Cold Brew Maker?

 Cold Brew Concentrate